GetYourGuide picks up $484M, passes 25M tickets sold through its tourism activity app – TechCrunch

 Reck noted that the earliest users of GetYourGuide in 2010 were precisely those people — or at least those who were more inclined to use digital platforms to begin with: the demographic, he said, was 40-50 year olds, most likely travelling with family.

 That is one thing that has really started to change, in no small part because of GetYourGuide itself.
-Making the experience of booking experiences mobile-friendly, GetYourGuide has played into the culture of doing and showing that has propelled the rise of social media.
+Making the experience of booking experiences mobile-friendly, GetYourGuide has played into the culture of doing and showing, which has propelled the rise of social media.

 “They want to do things, to have something to post on Instagram,” he said.
 The average age of a GetYourGuide user now, he said, is 25-40.